 This paper clarifies a common misrepresentation of our theory of capital as power, or CasP.
 Many observers tend to box CasP as an 'institutionalist' theory, tracing its central process of 'differential accumulation' to Thorstein Veblen's notion of 'differential advantage' (Cf. 1904, 1923).
 This view, we argue, betrays a misunderstanding of CasP, Veblen or both.
-As we show below, CasP's notion of differential accumulation is not only different from, but also diametrically opposed to Veblen's differential advantage.
+First, we are not Veblenians and certainly not institutionalists: Veblen's theory was evolutionary, while CasP is deeply dialectical, and institutionalism, particularly its 'new' varieties, emphasizes and often promotes what holds capitalism together, whereas CasP critically examines both the underpinnings of capitalized power as well as the forces that threaten and undermine it.
+Second, and more specifically to the subject of this paper, CasP's notion of differential accumulation is not only different from, but also diametrically opposed to Veblen's differential advantage.

 Our argument is articulated in several steps.
 Section 2 outlines the key claims of CasP, contrasting them with those of received theory and articulating the way in which they relate and lead to our concept of differential accumulation.
-Sections 3 and 4 examine Veblen's twin concepts of strategic sabotage and differential advantage, showing that the latter is concerned not with differential profit, but with the earning of profit as such.
-Section 5 develops this claim further, demonstrating that Veblen's analysis of accumulation, hostage to neoclassical absolutes, understood capitalists as seeking not differential profit, but maximum profit.
-Section 6 examines the historical context in which Veblen was writing, suggesting that this backdrop made it practically impossible for him to conceive - let alone theorize and measure - differential accumulation, even if he had wanted to.
-Section 7 concludes with a short summary.
+Section 3 builds on this outline to flesh out several key differences between CasP and existing approaches to political economy.
+Sections 4 and 5 examine Veblen's twin concepts of strategic sabotage and differential advantage, showing that the latter is concerned not with differential profit, but with the earning of profit as such.
+Section 6 develops this claim further, demonstrating that Veblen's analysis of accumulation, hostage to neoclassical absolutes, understood capitalists as seeking not differential profit, but maximum profit.
+Section 7 examines the historical context in which Veblen was writing, suggesting that this backdrop made it practically impossible for him to conceive - let alone theorize and measure - differential accumulation, even if he had wanted to.
+Section 8 concludes with a short summary.